Spider-Man 2: Video game

 To coincide with the film's release, a video game of the same name was released for the Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2 and Xbox on June 28, 2004.
 Releases on the PlayStation Portable, N-Gage, and Nintendo DS systems would follow.
 An action-adventure video game, it serves as a sequel to the Spider-Man: The Movie (2002).
 Published by Activision, the console versions were developed by Treyarch, but the other versions had different developers.
-The console and handheld versions of Spider-Man 2 were well received, with the exception of the PC/Mac version.
+The console and handheld versions of Spider-Man 2 were well received, except the PC/Mac version.
 Upon launch, the game had shipped more than 2 million units in North America by July 7, 2004.